TMD20/torrent-quick-search/README.md

 Optional
 * indexer: can match search program names with only part of the name, or a substring
 * filter current site: For private trackers if you want to not see results from the current tracker
-* TMDB API Key: It is highly recommended to add this, as it provides better matching for arr clients.
-If arr clients have to match based on title it leads to more unknown series errors.

 # Adding Clients